lukegcollins/SIT182-Essentials/README.md

 ```

 ### **Step 4: Run the LabSec Setup Script**
 This script downloads the **LabSec security lab**, builds the Docker image, and runs it.
+(Please wait until week 4's workshop to run this)
 ```bash
 sudo ./setup_labsec.sh
 ```